sara-sabr/ITStrategy/_pages/en/capabilities.md

 permalink: /high-performing-it-capabilities.html
 ---

-## High Performing IT Capabilities
+## High Performing DevOps Capabilities

 The [State of DevOps Report](https://cloud.google.com/devops/state-of-devops/) has been published annually since 2014, as part of the DevOps Research and Assessment (DORA), a six-year research program that has validated a number of technical, process, measurement, and cultural [capabilities to drive higher software delivery and organizational performance](https://cloud.google.com/devops/#devops-capabilities).